 - A tooth that has become discolored

-When you learn about root canals it removes some of the mystique and the fear!
+When you learn about root canals, it removes some of the mystique and the fear!

 Sometimes a tooth is compromised through decay or trauma, and bacteria get into the pulp, causing an infection.
 In most cases, the infection causes discomfort at first and then pain.
 The pain from an infection is not going to go away or get better; it may even lead to tooth loss if you let it go.
 Because infections are opportunistic and tend to spread, treatment is crucial.

 After completely numbing the area in your mouth, Dr. Shipp uses special dental instruments to remove the infected pulp and damaged nerves.
-Once the margins are clean, he will flush the area with an antibiotic and close your tooth.
+Once the margins are clean, he will flush the area with an antibiotic and seal your tooth.

 In most cases, Dr. Shipp suggests a dental crown to return strength to the tooth, which can weaken after the root canal procedure and because of the prior infection.
 The form and function of your once-infected tooth will be returned to normal.